Night Moves (1975 film): Plot

+Delly agrees to return to her mother; Harry delivers her to Arlene and picks up his check.
+As he leaves, he sees them arguing.
+Harry gets together with Nick and Joey to go to a football game in LA, where Joey indicates he has arranged for Delly to get a SAG card as a favor to Arlene.
+Harry later listens to an answering-machine message from Delly apparently offering a tip, but he turns it off mid-message to focus on his marriage.
+He tells Ellen he will give up his occupation, which has come between them.

-Harry questions the driver of the car, Joey, who was injured.
-Joey lets him view footage of the crash, which raises Harry's suspicions about Quentin the mechanic.
-He goes to the home of Arlene Iverson and finds her drunk by the pool, not particularly grief-stricken over the death of her daughter.
-Arlene now stands to inherit her daughter's wealth.
-Harry tracks down Quentin, who denies being the killer, but tells him that Marv Ellman was the dead pilot in the plane and that Ellman was involved in smuggling.
-Quentin manages to escape before Harry can learn more.
+Harry learns from Ellen that Delly has been killed in a car accident on a movie set.
+Harry questions the driver of the car, Joey, who is in a cast.
+Joey lets him view footage of the crash, raising Harry's suspicions about Quentin the mechanic.
+Harry goes to the home of Arlene, who now stands to inherit her daughter's wealth, and finds her drunk by the pool.
+He tracks down Quentin, who denies being the killer but reveals that the dead pilot is Ellman, who was involved in smuggling.
+Quentin flees before Harry can learn more.

-Harry returns to Florida, where he finds the body of Quentin floating in Tom's dolphin pen.
-Harry accuses Tom of the murder; they fight, and Tom is knocked unconscious.
-Paula admits she did not report the dead body in the plane because the aircraft contained a valuable sculpture that they were smuggling piecemeal from the Yucatan to the United States.
-Harry and Paula set off to retrieve the relic.
-While Paula is diving, a seaplane arrives, and the pilot strafes the boat, machine-gunning Harry in the leg.
-The seaplane lands on the ocean, but when the pilot sees Paula surface with the sculpture, he taxies the plane over her and kills her.
-The impact of the pontoons on the surfaced sculpture flips the seaplane, and as the cockpit submerges, Harry is able to see through the glass window beneath his boat that the drowning pilot is Joey Ziegler.
-Harry unsuccessfully tries to steer the boat, which is now going in circles.
+Harry and Ellen attempt to reconcile.
+He decides to pursue the case and returns to Florida, where he finds Quentin's dead body floating in Tom's dolphin atrium.
+He accuses Tom of the murder; Tom confesses, they fight, and Tom is knocked unconscious.
+Paula admits she did not report the dead body in the plane to the Coast Guard because the aircraft contained a valuable relic they were smuggling in from the Yucatán.

+Harry and Paula set off in a boat to retrieve the relic.
+They arrive at its location, marked by a buoy, and Paula dives to retrieve it.
+A floatplane flies by the boat.
+Its pilot strafes the boat with a submachine gun, wounding Harry in the leg.
+The plane lands and taxies towards the boat.
+As Paula surfaces with the sculpture, the pilot taxies over and kills her, but the plane crashes into the sculpture before flipping over next to the boat.
+As the cockpit sinks, Harry is able to see the drowning pilot through the plane's windshield, recognizing Joey Ziegler.
+Bleeding profusely, Harry starts one engine of the boat, but collapses in pain as the boat idly circles on the spot.